Roanoke Island Shopping (Including Manteo Shopping and Wanchese Shopping)

 - (252) 473-5056

-CVS offers photo developing, and the pharmacy has a drive-through.
-The CVS store is open 8 a.m. to 9 p.m. every day.
-The pharmacy is open 8 a.m. to 9 p.m.
+CVS has everything you’d expect in a modern full-service pharmacy, including a drive-through window for dropping off and picking up prescriptions.
+CVS also offers photo developing and self-service print making, The CVS store is open 8 a.m. to 9 p.m. every day.
+The pharmacy is open daily from 8 a.m. to 9 p.m.
+Pharmacy hours are 8 a.m. to 9 p.m.
 Monday through Friday, 8 a.m. to 6 p.m. on Saturday and 10 a.m. to 6 p.m. on Sunday.

 Dare County ABC Store